IsaFoL/IsaFoL/Superposition_Calculus/README.md

 This formalization is compatible with Isabelle2023 and requires the Archive of Formal Proofs.
 Instructions to install Isabelle are available at https://isabelle.in.tum.de/installation.html.
 Instruction to install the AFP are available at https://www.isa-afp.org/help.
+(It was tested with the version afp-2024-03-23.)

 Note that the formalization is also compatible with isabelle-devel and afp-devel.